About US

 • Vegetable, herb and flower seedlings sold from the farm during our Open Hours from late April to late June.

-• Vegetable, herb and flower seedlings sold from Uncle Dean's Good Groceries, The Portland Food Coop and from the Belfast Coop, May-July
+• Vegetable, herb and flower seedlings sold at Uncle Dean's Good Groceries (Waterville), Tiller & Rye (Brewer), Mainescape (Blue Hill) and from the Belfast Coop, May-July